Catamenial Pneumothorax and Endometriosis

 Six Month Update

-Knowing the ineffectiveness of Lupron to resolve endometriosis long term and aware of the significant side effects Lori has continued to suffer from after Zoladex and Depo-Provera, we began to research other options.
-We had our hormone levels evaluated, and obtained a prescription for bio-identical progesterone.
+Knowing the ineffectiveness of Lupron to resolve endometriosis long term (because it can't be taken indefinitely), and aware of the significant side effects Lori continued to suffer from after Zoladex and Depo-Provera, we began to research other options.
+We had our hormone levels evaluated, and obtained a prescription for bioidentical progesterone.
 After six months of this therapy, we had not had any more large collapses but continued to experience episodes of what can be described as "bubbles moving around", or small collapses.

 As we continued this therapy, our progesterone levels had risen to levels allowing better balance with the estrogen.
 We had also since learned that we had iron deficiency anemia, and were very high in cortisol.
 Both of those problems are interconnected with our endo problem.
 In addition to the progesterone, we started taking iron supplements, vitamins and a cortisol inhibitor.
 Overall, we did feel a little better.
 We had less pain even with the small collapses.

 In spite of the progress, Lynn experienced a 40% re-collapse in January 2004.
 She had another chest tube and more talc inserted.
-During her hospital stay, she had a total abdominal hysterectomy with removal of the ovaries as well.
-The doctor said that her pelvis was "a mess", with multiple fibroids and endo adhesions everywhere.
+During her hospital stay, she had a total abdominal hysterectomy with removal of both ovaries as well (oophorectomy).
+The doctor said that her pelvis was "a mess," with multiple fibroids and endometrial adhesion everywhere.
 Both ovaries were completely covered in dried blood, and one fibroid was nearly as large as her uterus.
 Lori is currently scheduling the same surgery for April 2004.

 Despite our best efforts to avoid this surgery, we had been left with few options.
 We are hoping that this will finally allow us to move forward with our recoveries.
 Due to the estrogen-dependence of the endo implants, we will not be using hormone replacement therapy, and will address post-menopausal symptoms with natural substances which do not contain estrogen.